 Travel and Medical Insurance (required)

-The trip officially starts on November 2nd, but if you are traveling across an ocean to get to Spain, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, please let us know and we will take care of booking your room for you and make sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on November 2nd, but if you are traveling across an ocean to get to Spain, consider arriving a day early so you have time to relax and get acclimated to the local time zone.
+If you do decide to arrive early, please let us know and we will book your room for you and make sure that you stay in the same room you will be in when the trip starts.

 We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
 Here is a great website that we love that will help you with packing and travel trips.

 The average daytime temperatures generally hover around 13°C with highs of 18°C with average minimum temperatures of 8°C at night.
-Warmer clothes and some protection from the rain will be necessary.
+Warmer clothes and some protection from the rain is necessary.